Britney Spears – Lucky

 In what might turn out to be the most ominous tale of foreboding in pop music, Britney Spears released Lucky as the second single from her sophomore album back in the summer of 2000.

-It was a bold choice, albeit one that didn’t entirely pay off.
-The thing with Lucky is that while it’s undeniably one of the most gloriously bonkers Cheiron efforts and works within the context of the Oops…!
-I Did It Again album (it even has an interlude that perfectly sets it up), we also have to consider that this was an actual single released unto the charts.
-The tale of a famous actress – called Lucky, conveniently enough – we find ourselves exploring the dark side of fame.
-Of course, there were going to be faint parallels drawn through to Britney Spears herself, but at this stage, it was somewhat premature.
-There was absolutely nothing to suggest that she was doing anything more than playing a character within the song.
-And certainly, the performance is so bombastic that you’d be reaching to draw any conclusive evidence that the events unfolding within Lucky are anything more than circumstantial.
-Taking all of that into account, we can only imagine how much of an oddity this single must have seemed to anyone who didn’t have more than a passing interest in Britney Spears.
+This was a bold choice, albeit one that didn’t entirely pay off.
+Lucky works within the context of the Oops…!
+I Did It Again album (it even has an interlude that perfectly sets it up), but some of its qualities don’t necessarily translate to it functioning as an actual single.
+The tale of a famous actress – called Lucky – explores the dark side of fame; and, while faint parallels were drawn to Britney Spears herself, at this stage, this was more circumstantial than anything more telling.
+There was absolutely nothing to suggest she was doing anything more than playing a character within the song.
+And certainly, Lucky is such a bombastic take that it’s a reach to draw any conclusive evidence that the events unfolding within it are anything more than a performance.
+Taking all of that into account, this really must have seemed an oddity of single to anyone who didn’t have more than a passing interest in Britney Spears.

-Yet, however fanciful the song may seem, Cheiron had been around long enough to write from a place of truth with Lucky, even if it wasn’t (at that point) Britney’s truth.
+Yet, however fanciful the song may seem, Cheiron had been around long enough to write from a place of truth with Lucky, even if it wasn’t (at that point) Britney Spears‘.
 It’s not quite a barbed assassination of the pop industry, but the notion of a star whose cheery façade hides a much darker reality probably hit a little closer to reality than was evident to most onlookers at the time.
-Indeed, Britney’s ponderance: “And the world is spinning, and she keeps on winning.
-But tell me what happens when it stops?” carries just as much meaning now as it did in 2000, if not more.
+Indeed, Britney Spears‘s ponderance: “And the world is spinning, and she keeps on winning, but tell me what happens when it stops?” carries just as much meaning now as it did in 2000, if not more.
 And yet, there’s always a bit of discord in Lucky because the production completely undermines whatever message the lyrics might be trying to convey.
-For all of its familiar-sounding drum crashes and brooding synth beats – by now a trademark of Britney’s sound – there’s a much lighter, soaring melody, which is immensely uplifting.
-If anything, given the subject matter, you would think that it should be the complete opposite.
+For all of its familiar-sounding drum crashes and brooding synth beats – by now a trademark of Britney Spears‘s sound – there’s a much lighter, soaring melody, which is immensely uplifting.
+If anything, given the subject matter, it should probably be the complete opposite.

-Few songs from Britney’s early albums – save for the big singles – really get a look in these days.
-But Lucky was plucked from the archives and performed several times during her Las Vegas residency.
-And it was…uncomfortable.
-Under almost any other circumstance, we would be screaming at a song like Lucky returning to the spotlight.
-But it wasn’t treated to the same level of production as most of the other tracks.
-Instead, Britney performed a slightly slowed-down version of the song while sitting on a podium (or occasionally a swing); it feels exposed and vulnerable compared to the grandiose studio version.
-And given everything she’s been through publicly and privately in the last decade or so, watching Britney saunter around singing: “If there’s nothing missing in my life, then why do these tears come at night” before disappearing as the lights fade felt desperately sad.
-And not in the positive sense of it being a brilliantly moving performance.
+Few songs from her early albums – save for the big singles – really get a look in these days.
+But Lucky was plucked from the archives and performed several times during Britney Spears‘s Las Vegas residency.
+Under almost any other circumstance, a song like Lucky returning to the setlist would be a treat.
+But it wasn’t given the same level of production as most of the other tracks.
+Instead, Britney Spears performed a slowed-down version of the song while sitting on a podium (or occasionally a swing).
+It feels exposed and vulnerable compared to the grandiose studio version.
+And given this came at a time when she’d spent over a decade of her life trapped in a conservatorship, seeing Britney Spears saunter around the stage singing: “If there’s nothing missing in my life, then why do these tears come at night” before disappearing as the lights fade still feels a desperately sad thing to have happened.

 Lucky peaked at #5 in the UK, which is probably fair in the context of it being one of the least enduring singles from that early period of Britney Spears’ career.
-Several critics argued this as the point at which she lost her edge, and we would agree to some extent.
-The tragic tale of a fictional actress performed by a singer who at that stage appeared to have minimal personal insight into the trappings of fame was not the most credible move to make.
-The #23 peak enjoyed by Lucky on the Billboard Hot 100 – at that point Britney’s lowest charting single – lends credence to the notion that it didn’t quite connect with the masses in the same way that her previous releases had.
-But this is one of those singles that could only really have happened at this point; it might not be Cheiron at their coolest, but it is nonetheless a showcase of their whacky brilliance.
-And if nothing else, Lucky still packs in a raft of brilliant hooks, impossibly elating melodies and a key-change that defies belief.
-So sure, looking at the Oops!… I Did It Again album campaign from a strategic point of view; Stronger would have been a better song to release as the second single.
-But poor Lucky’s story deserved to be heard, and we’re secretly rather glad that sheer pop brilliance won out over commercial sensibility.
+Several critics argued this as being the moment where she lost her edge, and there is some truth to that.
+The tragic tale of a fictional actress performed by a singer who appeared to have minimal personal insight into the trappings of fame was not the most credible move to make.
+Lucky also reached #23 on the Billboard Hot 100, making it Britney Spears’s lowest-peaking single in America at that point, lending further credence to the notion that it didn’t quite connect with the masses in the same way her previous releases had.
+But this is one of those singles that could only really have happened at this point; it might not be Cheiron at their coolest, but it is, nonetheless, a showcase of their whacky brilliance.
+And if nothing else, Lucky still packs in a raft of brilliant hooks, elating melodies and a euphoric key change.

 Related posts: